 Four sites were created for the construction phase.
 Major works include the construction of the concrete-face dam with a 466ha reservoir, a surface powerhouse and a 1,053m-long diversion, spillway and headrace tunnel.
 For the foundation and dam construction, an upstream and downstream cofferdam was constructed at 1,068m and 1,009m respectively.

 Construction works also included the river bypass through trunk tunnelling, which has a diameter of 12.5m and length of 1,125m.
 The upstream cofferdam measures 66m, while the downstream is 14m-high.

 Inter-American Development Bank (IDB) provided a $150m loan facility to Odebrecht Energia for the hydroelectric power plant.

 The project was also co-financed by Banco Nacional de Desenvolvimento Econômico e Social (BNDES), COFIDE (Development Finance Corporation), and other international commercial banks, while BNP Paribas acted as the financial advisor.

 Alstom was awarded a contract to supply all the hydro and electromechanical equipment, spare parts and services.
-The scope of supply includes two generation units with total power of 450MW, power transformers and switchyard equipment, as well as the complete mini hydropower plant.
+The scope of supply included two generation units with a total power of 450MW, power transformers and switchyard equipment, as well as the complete mini hydropower plant.